instance001/chatty-mini/docs/USER_MANUAL.md

 - the model is the "brain" file you import
 - the runtime is the local engine that reads that model file
 - no cloud AI account is required for local chatting inside this app
+- optional cloud providers can be configured later if you choose that route

 Chatty-mini is designed for small portrait phones, so most of the screen is reserved for chat.